Welcome to the KIDS Family

-How do I dress?
+How do I dress on tour?
 Please refer to the tour wardrobe guidelines document

 Can I ever go home?
 Of course.
 We encourage KIDS to go home on OFF days during tour, or after a performance to reconnect with friends and family.
 Make sure to clear arrangements first with the tour staff and follow the expectations of sign out and sign in.
 Since we must keep everyone safe from attracting COVID, a bubble type summer has been designed along with all outdoor performances.
 The safety of our troupe and staff is our highest priority.

 Tell me about per-diem.
 Per-diem is a weekly stipend supplied to the Principal's once tour starts. $200/week is directly deposited to your checking/savings account while on tour.
 The stipend is intended for any incidentals while on tour.
 There is also an opportunity to earn through button sales.
 Last year's sales averaged $40/week per KID.
 This is cash in hand.
 Disbursement is handled on Mondays or Tuesdays.
 If a KID has an infraction of policy or expectations, typically a fine is incurred and taken from button disbursement.

 Are my meals provided?
 On tour days, meals are typically provided.
 There will be some instances where KIDS purchase their own, but not often.
 There is plenty of refrigerator space on each dorm floor and a grocery store is within walking distance of the dorm.
 During the fair, vouchers will be disbursed each day at the fair for a meal at the Tommy Thompson Ctr.
 We will find an isolated location in the building in order to eat safely while at the Wisconsin State Fair.

 All troupe members will take part in a valuable leadership training on June 18th that will allow each participant the opportunity to grow in their leadership capabilities and provide necessary guidance to the troupe and in other areas of their lives.
 Leaders are chosen from amongst their peers and staff.
 Leadership Roles for 2021 include:

 2 - Singer/Dancer Leaders, 1 - Dance Captain, 2 - Band Leaders, 2 - Outreach Leaders 1-Activities Leader

 WORKSHOPS AND OUTREACH